 Begin Flocking Your Tree

-Now you are ready to start flocking everything in sight.
-These 2 Easy Steps to Flock to a Christmas tree are addictive.
+Now, you are ready to start flocking everything in sight.
+These 2 Easy Steps to add fake snow to Christmas Decor can be addictive.

-Warning: This really is serious because you have to control yourself, or everything will be flocked.
+Warning: This is serious because you must control yourself, or everything will be flocked.
+LOL

-I’m starting on a small 4′ tree I’ve had for a couple of years.
+I’m starting on a small 4′ tree I’ve had for a few years.

-Cover your table with a drop cloth or a piece of wax paper to protect it from splatters and drips.
+Cover your table with a drop cloth or wax paper to protect it from splatters and drips.
 If you have mixed it correctly, the mess will be minimal.

 Begin by adding a small amount of spackling to your chip brush and gently brush over the top limbs of the artificial tree.